ECS-251-W2020/final-project-TorchFly/meeting-notes/meeting-notes.md

 In this week, we
 * implement the distributed file system and build the demo
 * preprocess the dataset
-* combine the call back system and the training framework
+* implement the call back system based on the training framework

 In the next week, we plan to:
-* implement the call back system based on the training framework
+* continue to implement the call back system based on the training framework
 * build the preemption handler